 We described how to use this tool via a simple example of a manufacturing system.
 This example illustrates the key features of ALPHA/Sim.
 In addition, we briefly listed some of the advanced features of the tool.
-We also listed a number of sample applications and briefly described two of these, namely a client-server performance model and a business process workflow model.
+We also listed a number of sample applications and briefly described three of these, namely a client-server performance model, a serial-line JIT production system, and a business process workflow model.